 - Mindfulness and productivity

-I have been invited to speak in front of groups as large as 2,000 and as small as 20.
-Here are a few testimonials from folks who have invited me to speak in the past:
+I have been invited to speak to groups as large as 2,000 and as intimate as 20 in many corners of the world, from the United States, to the United Kingdom, to Canada, to South Africa.
+Here are a few testimonials from folks who have invited me to come speak in the past:

 We invited Chris to give a 40-minute presentation on productivity for our university’s general assembly with 1,500-2,000 students, faculty, and staff.